huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_instance.md

   If this parameter is specified, the system automatically generates a name in the "{region}.{vpcep_service_name}.{service_id}" format.

-  -> This parameter is only available if the `loadbalancer_provider` is **elb**.
-     Only enable and update operations are supported, and disable operation is not supported.
+  -> Only enable and update operations are supported, and disable operation is not supported.

 * `ingress_bandwidth_size` - (Optional, Int) Specifies the ingress bandwidth size of the dedicated instance.
   The minimum value is `5`